fabianjuelich/api_metrics_db/infrastructure.md

 ```

 ## [Kibana](https://www.elastic.co/de/kibana)
-Data visualization and analyzing tool based on Elasticsearch.
-These can be saved and assigned to a dashboard that can be monitored for benchmarking purposes.
+Browser-based data visualization and analysis tool that is built on Elasticsearch and part of the [Elastic Stack](https://www.elastic.co/en/elastic-stack).
+The resulting visualizations can be saved and assigned to dashboards for monitoring and benchmarking purposes.

 ### Example: Proportionally market capitalization grouped by the top 5 sectors for the NASDAQ-100, collected on October 17th using Alpha Vantage